Resilience Research and Design Collaborative

 The project partners have received a $500,000 grant from the National Fish and Wildlife Foundation to implement the details of the plan.

-The Virginia Sea Grant Program produced a webiste on the project - Resilient Ingleside.
+The Virginia Sea Grant Program produced a website on the project - Resilient Ingleside.

 Ingleside Vision for Resilience